Thursday, October 7, 1976

 Wednesday, October 27, 1976

 It was even harder to carry back since I had burnt the inside of my hand.
 By the time I had brought it back and put it away, it was time to go pick up Elisabeth again.
-While Elisabeth and I walked back to the house I wondered who would be there to take care of her when I was gone.
+While Elisabeth and I walked back to the house, I wondered who would be there to take care of her when I was gone.
 Going back to Canada did not feel right.
 It made me sick to my stomach to think about it.

 Thursday, October 28, 1976

 When I went to pick up Elisabeth from school, I knew Mom wanted me to bring her to daycare.
 But I brought her back to the house with me.
-I will be gone soon and then there will be plenty of time for her to get used to going to daycare.
+I will be gone soon, and then there will be plenty of time for her to get used to going to daycare.

 Friday, October 29, 1976

-Elisabeth asked me who was on the phone, so I told her.
-Then she, too, realized that I was really leaving.
-Elisabeth threw her arms around me as she cried, “Do you have to go?”
-It got me all torn up too.
-I held her tight and wished that life wasn’t so complicated!
-I told her that I didn’t belong there.
+I told her that I didn’t belong here.
 Elisabeth was confused.
 I wanted to tell her right then and there that her dad was not my dad and he didn’t want me here.
-I wanted to tell Elisabeth that mom had been married before and I had a different dad.
+I wanted to tell Elisabeth that Mom had been married before, and I had a different dad.
 I knew I couldn’t tell her because Mom would get upset.
-I didn’t know how to help her understand that I didn’t belong here in this family.
+I didn’t know how to help her understand that I didn’t belong in this family.

-Then I told her that one of our relatives that lived in town had asked us to come to visit her this afternoon so we better wipe our tears and got ready to go.
-We then went to visit with Bent’s cousin, Annelise.
-Elisabeth has no idea that all these relatives here in Skive are not my relatives, yet I have to pretend.
-When we got to Annelise’s house she was so kind to us.
+When we got to Annelise’s house, she was so kind to us.
 She gave us food and taught me how to crochet a really beautiful napkin.
 We had such a nice time together.
 It is strange to think that all of Bent’s relatives have taken me in as one of their own, yet he is not able to do so himself.

 Saturday, October 30, 1976